-Many businesses are having to rush to remote working for the first time, but it’s important not to let your security slide during the transition.
-By taking a few simple precautions, working from home can be as secure as working from an office.
-These tips will help your whole team work from home safely, wherever they are in the world.
+Many businesses are having to rush to remote or hybrid working for the first time, but it’s important not to let your security slide during the transition.
+By taking a few simple precautions, remote work can be as secure as working from an office full-time.
+These tips will help your whole team do remote and hybrid work safely, wherever they are in the world.

 The first thing is to make sure you work with devices set up to keep company information safe.

 Use the safest device available.
 If your computers are provided by work, use them.
 If they’re not, make sure you work from your own device.
 Don’t work from public computers, or computers belonging to friends, family or anyone else – these could be insecure in any number of ways.
 If it’s possible to designate a computer solely to work, it’s a good idea to do that.

 Set up device passwords.
 Make sure all devices you work with are password-protected.
 If someone finds one unattended, you don’t want them to be able to use it.

 Encrypt storage.
 The devices you use should also be set up with full disk encryption so any data stored on them is kept as safe as possible, even if someone were to steal the laptop or obtain a copy of the data.
 Most current operating systems support the encryption of device storage.

 Keep software up to date.
 Make sure you keep all software up to date on the devices you work with.
 That’s everything from the operating system to the apps you use, whether for work or personally.
 If possible, set operating systems and apps to automatically update.
 This will make sure any software vulnerabilities are patched as soon as possible.

 Keep hardware safe.
 If you ever need to work outside of home, there are steps you can take to keep company information and property safe: